couchbaselabs/docs-ng/content/couchbase-manual-2.1/installing-and-upgrading.markdown

 between a Mac OS X and Windows or Linux cluster.
 If you need to move data between a Mac OS X cluster and a cluster hosted on another platform, please use `cbbackup` and `cbrestore`.
-For more information, see [Backup and Restore Between Mac OS X and Other Platforms](couchbase-manual-ready.html#couchbase-backup-restore-mac).
+For more information, see [Backup and Restore Between Mac OS X and Other Platforms](#couchbase-backup-restore-mac).

 To install: